What’s in a drop – a guide to measuring essential oils for the home user

 I took 3 different essential oils and for each I did the following –

-I measured 1ml in plastic disposable pipette, transferred to a glass beaker and weighed the contents.
-I then used the same pipette to measure the number of drops in the 1 ml, by dripping the same oil using the pipette into a beaker until it reached the same weight, counting the number of drops.
+Then measured 1ml in plastic disposable pipette, transferred to a glass beaker and weighed the contents.
+And then used the same pipette to measure the number of drops in the 1 ml, by dripping the same oil using the pipette into a beaker until it reached the same weight, counting the number of drops.

 I then repeated this using the bottle with dripolator plug, again counting the number of drops to reach the same weight.

 |Oil||1ml weight||No of drops – pipette||No of drops – dripolator|

 Now this is a rough experiment!
 But you can see from this that the numbers are close but not identical.
 And I would assume there may be some variation if I repeated the experiment on another day or in a warmer or cooler room.